flappah/S1XViewer/README.md

 First implementation.
 This is a viewer that is able to read IHO S122, S123, S127 and S128 GML files.
 For presentation it uses the ESRI ArcGIS Runtime and currently is using the developer license only.

-The application been tested with S122, S123 and S128 GML files.
+The application been tested with a number of S111 datacodingformat = 2, S111 datacodingformat = 8, S122, S123 and S128 GML files.

 The software expects an active Internet connection for the ESRI ArcGIS runtime to be able to retrieve the basemap.